OrMullerHahitti/Belief-Propagation-Simulator/docs/user_guide.rst

    - Use :class:`Simulator` to fan out across many graphs/configurations.
 5. **Analyse results**

-   - Inspect :attr:`engine.history` for costs, beliefs, and assignments.
+   - Inspect :attr:`engine.snapshots` for per-step assignments, messages, and costs.
-   - Persist and revisit runs with :mod:`propflow.analyzer`.
+   - Use :mod:`propflow.snapshots` for visualisation and metric reporting.

 Custom Graph Checklist